SAFEGUARDING IN DIOCESAN SCHOOLS

-Zimmerman Services is the Diocese’s specialist child protection service who works with the Ombudsman to ensure the Diocese meets its obligations under Part 3A.
+The Office of Safeguarding is the Diocese’s specialist child protection service who works with the Ombudsman to ensure the Diocese meets its obligations under Part 3A.

 The Child Protection (Working with Children) Act 2012

-Under this legislation people who work in a paid or volunteer capacity in the Diocese of Maitland-Newcastle are required by law to have a Working with Children Check Clearance.
+Under this legislation people who work in a paid capacity in the Diocese of Maitland-Newcastle are required by law to have a Working with Children Check Clearance.
 This ‘Clearance’ can be obtained from applying online at firstname.lastname@example.org.

-As a parent, if we learn about a staff member or a volunteer working in the school without a Clearance, we should talk with the Principal or Assistant Principal as soon as possible.
+As a parent, if we learn about a staff member working in the school without a Clearance, we should talk with the Principal or Assistant Principal as soon as possible.
 If we believe that nothing is being done about our concerns, we can contact Zimmerman Services directly (Ph.
 4979 1390 Mon-Fri 08:30 to 5pm).